Shea Couleé: Music and continued career

-Couleé currently has over 1.5 million Instagram followers and is one of the few black Drag Race queens to reach the milestone.
+Shea Couleé currently has over 1.5 million Instagram followers and is one of the few black Drag Race queens to reach the milestone.
 In May 2021, they were signed to United Talent Agency.
-In June 2021, Couleé made a guest appearance in Dragging the Classics: The Brady Bunch, a RuPaul's Drag Race and The Brady Bunch crossover, where they played the role of Marcia Brady.
+In June 2021, Shea Couleé made a guest appearance in Dragging the Classics: The Brady Bunch, a RuPaul's Drag Race and The Brady Bunch crossover, where they played the role of Marcia Brady.

-In August 2021, Couleé released "$100,000 bar", their own brand of bar soap in collaboration with The Quiet Girl Shoppe, a female, Black-owned business.
+In August 2021, Shea Couleé released "$100,000 bar", their own brand of bar soap in collaboration with The Quiet Girl Shoppe, a female, Black-owned business.
 Later that month, they were a featured performer and host in Klub Kids London Presents: NOIR: The Tour, where 25% of the proceeds from the production will be donated to the Black Lives Matter movement.
 In October, they performed with Heels of Hell through their eight-city Halloween tour.

-In February 2022, Couleé collaborated with Green Monké to produce their own Cannabis-infused Soda drinks.
+In February 2022, Shea Couleé collaborated with Green Monké to produce their own Cannabis-infused Soda drinks.

-In August 2022, they were cast as an undisclosed role in the upcoming Marvel Cinematic Universe Disney+ television series Ironheart.
+In August 2022, they were cast as Slug in the Marvel Cinematic Universe Disney+ television series Ironheart.

 Activism

-Couleé has said it is important to them to use their career in drag to inspire people.
+Shea Couleé has said it is important to them to use their career in drag to inspire people.
 In an interview with Seattle Gay Scene, they said, "I would say the influence I would like to have on the queer community would be to inspire people—specifically queer POC—to feel comfortable in themselves and their identities, to understand that they're special, they're amazing, and that anything you want or dream about, you deserve it."
 They have been particularly outspoken about racial equality, especially within the RuPaul's Drag Race fandom and drag community.
-In October 2018, Couleé interviewed The Vixen about racism in America for the UK's Black History Month edition of Gay Times.
-In another interview with Gay Times UK, Couleé discusses the importance of supporting and uplifting trans women of color.
+In October 2018, Shea Couleé interviewed The Vixen about racism in America for the UK's Black History Month edition of Gay Times.
+In another interview with Gay Times UK, Shea Couleé discusses the importance of supporting and uplifting trans women of color.

-Couleé has spoken against President Donald Trump.
+Shea Couleé has spoken against President Donald Trump.
 Specifically, in reaction to Trump's potential policy eliminating transgender recognition, they wrote:

-Continuing their political activism, Couleé endorsed presidential candidate Elizabeth Warren, and spoke at Warren's DragCon NYC booth, encouraging people to vote for her in the 2020 United States presidential election.
+Continuing their political activism, Shea Couleé endorsed presidential candidate Elizabeth Warren, and spoke at Warren's DragCon NYC booth, encouraging people to vote for her in the 2020 United States presidential election.
 They also marched alongside Warren at the Las Vegas Pride Parade.
-In 2020, Couleé participated and spoke at the Drag March for Change in support for the Black Lives Matter movement.
+In 2020, Shea Couleé participated and spoke at the Drag March for Change in support for the Black Lives Matter movement.
+Shea Couleé has also vocally shown their support and solidarity for the Palestinian people and advocated for a free Palestine during the Gaza war.